kinode-dao/kinode-book/src/install.md

 # Installation

-This section will teach you how to get the Nectar OS core software, required to run a live node.
+This section will teach you how to get the NectarOS core software, required to run a live node.
 After acquiring the software, you can learn how to run it and [Join the Network](./login.md).
 However, if you are just interested in starting development as fast as possible, start with [My First Nectar Application](./my_first_app/chapter_1.md).